Skip To Content

 Configure an ArcGIS Enterprise portal for ArcGIS IPS

-ArcGIS Enterprise must be licensed for the ArcGIS IPS extension and have users created with appropriate roles and types to connect ArcGIS IPS Setup to your ArcGIS Enterprise portal.
+ArcGIS Enterprise must be licensed for the ArcGIS IPS extension and users must be assigned appropriate roles and types to connect to the ArcGIS Enterprise portal using ArcGIS IPS Setup.

 Import the ArcGIS IPS license file